 Lululemon Non-Stop Bomber Jacket

-Stay warm and dry without the weight in Patagonia’s Stormdrift Parka, a waterproof coat that weighs in at just 32.9 ounces.
-This sleek jacket packs 200 grams of recycled Thermogreen insulation in its core, and 100 grams of insulation in the sleeves, to keep you warm even in a blizzard.
-There are plenty of travel-friendly features in the Stormdrift, including an adjustable and removable hood, a hidden zippered security pocket, a chest pocket, and hand-warmer pockets.
-I also love that this jacket comes in fun colors like teal, to help you stand out from a sea of black winter coats.
+Stay warm and dry without the weight in Patagonia’s Lash Point Parka, a waterproof coat that weighs in at just 26 ounces.
+There are plenty of travel-friendly features in the Lash Point, including an adjustable and removable hood, a hidden zippered security pocket, and hand-warmer pockets.
+I also love that this jacket comes in fun colors like purple, to help you stand out from a sea of black winter coats.

 Craghoppers Inga Jacket

 Tired of looking like a walking sleeping bag in a puffy jacket?
-Craghoppers’ Inga Jacket will give you the same amount of warmth without that Michelin Man look in its sleek Inga Jacket.
+Craghoppers’ Inga Jacket will give you the same amount of warmth without that Michelin Man look.
 This lightweight winter jacket has an outer fabric that looks like wool, but instead is made from a soft, waterproof AquaDry Membrane fabric.
 The Inga jacket has seven pockets, so you can ditch your purse while wearing it.

 Patagonia PrimaLoft Nano Puff